herenturker/easm/README.md

 **EASM** is an educational project that demonstrates the inner workings of a simple **two-pass assembler**.
 It’s designed to help students and hobbyists learn about assembler structure, symbol resolution, and code generation using the GNU toolchain.

+> ⚠️ Note: This project is educational and work in progress.

 ---

 ## 📘 Overview